quadrupleslap/union-js/README.md

 // Good people go to heaven, bad people go to hell.

 function afterlife(person) {
-  // Note that match clauses can, but don't have to return a value.
+  // Note that match clauses can, but don't have to, return a value.

   return person.match({
     Good(chocolate) {